Jalopy-Tech/HP-Omen-15-macOS/README.md

 - Nvidia GeForce GTX 1050 “switchable” graphics (currently not supported*)
 - HDMI port (currently not supported*)
-- Intel Wi-Fi (currently not supported**)

 \* This machine uses a “switchable” dual GPU (Intel iGPU/Nvidia dGPU) which is supported in Windows and Linux.
 Unfortunately there is no support in macOS.
 Even with working NVidia Web drivers which are currently available for High Sierra 10.13.6 (not Mojave or Catalina), the NVidia dGPU still can’t be used due to the switching set up which is not supported.
 The HTML port is routed through the NVidia GPU (stated in the HP Omen 15 Maintenance manual and confirmed in Windows) which means this is also not supported.
 Following this guide will result in the dGPU being switched off in macOS, thus saving power and allowing sleep/wake.
 This won’t affect operation in Windows or Linux.

-** Intel Wi-Fi devices are not currently supported in macOS.
-For quick and easy Wi-Fi access, you can use USB phone tethering (see below) or a compatible USB Wi-Fi device.
-For a more permanent solution, you can replace the Intel Wi-Fi device with a compatible Wi-Fi device (not expensive).
-For ethernet network, the Realtek ethernet device works fine.